NobodyXu/return-exception/README.md

 Return errors in an unignorable way and have compile-time only Catch, which produces no bloat code with `CXXFLAGS=-O2 -Wl,--strip-all`.

+## Advantage compared to C++ exception

+ - Pay for what you use -- only when you use a specific feature will that code be generated.
+ - No rtti is required -- variant is used for minimal runtime check per-`Ret_except`, only generate when required and will not add a lot of global information.
+ - All generated code will undergo optimizer, which can heavily optimize to remove any bloat code with `CXXFLAGS=-O2 -Wl,--strip-all`.
+ - More explicit syntax: `Ret_except` requires all possible exception type to be provided at compile-time.

 ## Usage

 ```c++